shamiul94/7-Segment-Digital-Clock-Using-iGraphics-in-C-Language/README.md

 ![Here is a screenshot of the clock](scr.png "Digital Watch")

 ### Appology
-I was a first semester noob doing his second assignment in his life.
+I was a first semester noob completing the second assignment of his life.
 I know the code quality of this project is the worst.
 I am sorry for the inconvenience.
 I didn't know better.